mynameisharsh/mynameisharsh/README.md

 # Hello, I'm Harsh 👋

 Welcome to my GitHub profile!
-I'm a passionate React JS developer based in Gujarat, India.
-I graduated in Computer Engineering from Gujarat Technological University.
-I love building web applications and exploring the ever-evolving landscape of web technologies.
+Dynamic Senior Frontend Engineer with over 5 years of experience driving innovative solutions that enhance user experience and optimize performance across digital platforms.
+Proven expertise in JavaScript, TypeScript, and React.js, with a strong focus on creating responsive and accessible web applications.
+Skilled in mentoring junior developers and fostering collaborative environments that elevate team productivity and deliver results on time.
+Committed to implementing best practices in SEO and performance optimization, ensuring high engagement and satisfaction for users.

 ## About Me

-- 📍 Located in Sabarkantha, Gujarat, India.
+- 📍 Located in Ahmedabad, Gujarat, India.
 - 🎓 Graduated in Computer Engineering from Gujarat Technological University.
-- 💼 Currently working as a React JS Developer.
+- 💼 Currently working as a Team Leader.
 - 🚀 Always exploring new technologies and frameworks.

 ## My Skills